Parkers145/ThreefoldDeployerManual/applicationhowto/umbrel.md

-**The End Result of This Tutorial**

-***Umbrel Demostration Video***
+***Umbrel Demostration Videos, Tutorial Steps Videos to Come***

-During one of the recent Comuunity Q&A and Tech Calls, one of our community members brought up installing [Umbrel](https://umbrel.com/) on Threefold Grid, I found this to be an amazing resource that allows users to self host their own cloud.
+During one of the recent Comuunity Q&A and Tech Calls, one of our community members brought up installing [Umbrel](https://umbrel.com/) on The Threefold Grid, I found this to be an amazing resource that allows users to self host their own cloud.
 Combining this with the abilities of the grid creates a truly incredible resource.

 For this tutorial we will be using
 - Full VM deployment with 4 cores, 8000 mb of ram and 900 gb of storage